laurieontech/gatsby-speaking-theme/README.md

 This is a theme for a page that showcases conference speaking and available talks.
 The example repository shows the theme in use.

+The theme can be seen in the wild [here](https://laurieontech.com/speaking/)

 ### Options

 There are two options for this configuration.